-To develop some intuition for our measure of relative dimension, we consider a simple constructive example using Delaunay meshes (Figure~\ref{fig:geometric}g).
-Given a source-node located at the left boundary or an homogeneous delaunay mesh, relative dimension displays an inhomogeneous distribution radially from the source until nodes are unreachable (Figure~\ref{fig:geometric}g(i)).
-Adding nodes near the centre of the Delaunay grid graph creates local inhomogeneities modifying the underlying space, with a clear analogy to the theory of gravitation.
-In particular, the added mass acts as a gravitational lens for the diffusion process, whereby nodes directly behind the point mass that were previously unreachable can be reached if the mass is sufficiently large.
-Small masses are reminiscent of weak lensing (Figure \ref{fig:geometric}g(ii)), whereas larger masses are closer to strong lensing (Figure \ref{fig:geometric}g(iii))~\cite{misner1973gravitation}.
+To develop more intuition for our measure of relative dimension, we consider a simple constructive example using Delaunay meshes in Figure~\ref{fig:lensing}.
+Given a source-node located at the left boundary of a homogeneous delaunay mesh, relative dimension displays an inhomogeneous distribution radially from the source until nodes do not have a transient response peak (Figure~\ref{fig:lensing}(i)).
+Adding nodes near the centre of the Delaunay grid graph creates local inhomogeneities modifying the underlying space, with a clear analogy to the theory of gravitation and gravitational lensing~\cite{einstein1936lens}.
+In particular, the added mass acts as a gravitational lens for the diffusion process, whereby nodes directly behind the point mass that were previously 'unreachable' can be 'reached by the diffusion' if the mass is sufficiently large.
+Small masses are reminiscent of weak lensing (Figure \ref{fig:lensing}(ii)), whereas larger masses are closer to strong lensing (Figure \ref{fig:lensing}(iii))~\cite{misner1973gravitation}.
 The behaviour of relative dimension in the presence of inhomogeneities suggests that diffusion effectively occurs on a curved geometry induced by the presence of the mass.
-Moving the mass towards one boundary (Figure \ref{fig:geometric}g(iv)) shows a coupling between the lensing effect and the presence of the boundary.
-All three possible effects, boundaries, topology and imhomogeneities are thus important in the notion of dimensions, but may not be distinguishable in more complex networks.
-Nevertheless, our notion of relative dimension is able to capture them all in one intrinsic graph theoretical measure.
+Moving the mass towards one boundary (Figure \ref{fig:lensing}(iv)) shows some coupling between the lensing effect and the presence of the boundary.
+All three possible effects, boundaries, topology and inhomogeneities, are thus important in the notion of dimensions, but may not be distinguishable in more complex networks.
+Nevertheless, our notion of relative dimension is able to capture them all in one graph-theoretical measure.